-Thai cuisine is full of unique flavours and exotic ingredients, which is nowhere more evident than in the following list of weird fruits in Phuket.
-While most of them taste delightful, their sheer oddness can worry people who have never encountered them before.
-From unusual shapes to distinctive smells, these are probably going to be the strangest things you will encounter in Phuket and, unless you decide to chow down on some edible insects, will almost certainly be the most abnormal thing you eat while you’re here!
+Weird fruits in Phuket actually taste delightful, though their odd appearance can turn away those who have never encountered them before.
+From unusual shapes to peculiar smells, these tropical fruits are probably going to be some of the strangest things you'll eat in Phuket – unless you decide to chow down on some edible insects.

-Naturally, it is a big help in overcoming trepidation if you know a little about the bizarre articles you see on sale in the fresh markets of Phuket, some of which look like makeshift weapons while others look like they came from a different planet!
-With the following information, you can feel confident in trying out some really remarkable culinary experiences.
+Naturally, it's a big help in overcoming trepidation if you know a little about the bizarre produce sold in Phuket's fresh markets.
+Some might makeshift weapons, while others seem as though they're from a different planet.
+With our informative guide, you can be confident in trying some of the most unique Thai fruits during your holiday.

 - Phuket FantaSea Cultural Theme Park